What is the Service-Learning Cohort?

 - These credit hours include volunteer work in the community.

-This community will be located in Hamilton Hall in 2017-18.
+This community is located in Hamilton Hall.
 Please note that Academic Residential Communities can be moved to different residence hall buildings if the size or need of the community changes.

 Who is eligible and how do I apply?